tinySSB/tiny-ssb-spec/README.md

 Where:
 - **DMX**: 7-byte header calculated as described below
-- **Message Type**: 1-byte type identifier
+- **Message Type**: 1-byte message type identifier
-- **Content**: 48 bytes of payload data (format depends on packet type)
+- **Content**: 48 bytes of payload data (format depends on message type)
 - **Signature**: 64-byte ed25519 signature

-The total size of a main chain packet is exactly 120 bytes.
+The total size of a main-chain packet is exactly 120 bytes.

 #### Shadow Fields